AutoResearch/autora/docs/contribute/module.md

 ### Step 3 (Optional): Add Documentation

-It is highly encouraged that you add documentation of your package in your `docs/index.md`.
-You can also add new pages in the `docs` folder.
+It is highly encouraged that you add documentation of your package in `docs/index.md`.
+You can also add new or delete unnecessary pages in the `docs` folder.
 Update the `mkdocs.yml` file to reflect structure of the documentation.
 For example, you can add new pages or delete pages that you deleted from the `docs` folder.